-During the design phase, we work closely with the client to discover their desires as well as their needs.
+The first two weeks of your project is the design phase.
+We work closely with the client to discover their desires as well as their needs.
 The initial meeting is most often at the client’s house.
 If we are remodeling an existing space, it is helpful to be in the space while discussing what it is they do and don’t like about it.
 We use sketches and photos to help get the ball rolling.
-We will talk about the budget during this part of the process, but the range is usually much broader as the “finish” products still haven’t been discussed and those can account for 30% – 40% of a project’s total cost.
+We will talk about the budget during this part of the process, but the range is usually much broader as the “finish” products still haven’t been discussed, and those can account for 30% – 40% of a project’s total cost.

 Once we get the design to a point where the homeowner is confident that all of their needs are accounted for, the construction documents can then be prepared.
 Producing construction documents is fairly straightforward and doesn’t require a lot of input from the homeowner.
 This is where the design turns into a set of plans that can be built.
 Of course, questions always do pop up, and this where the design-build method helps: the team as a whole can be involved in any changes or decisions and can also reveal what kind of impact that may have on the budget.

-While the construction documents are being prepared, scope development can begin.
+While the construction documents are being prepared, we enter weeks three and four, where scope development can begin.
 Scope development is where the tires hit the road.
 This is when all of the “finish” products in a project get selected.
-Everything ranging from interior trim details, cabinetry design, flooring and tile selection, plumbing fixtures, paint colors, and even door knobs.
+Everything ranges from interior trim details, cabinetry design, flooring and tile selection, plumbing fixtures, paint colors, and even door knobs.